Kritika13/Kritika13/README.md

 # Hi There! 👋
 I am Kritika.
-A dedicated software tester with a passion for ensuring the quality and reliability of software.
+A dedicated QA Engineer with a passion for ensuring the quality and reliability of software.

 Here's a glimpse into who I am: